-We are subject to anticorruption laws, including the U.S. Foreign Corrupt Practices Act ("FCPA"), and non-U.S. jurisdictions where we conduct business.
+We are subject to anti-corruption laws, including the U.S. Foreign Corrupt Practices Act ("FCPA"), and similar laws of non-U.S. jurisdictions where we conduct business.
 If we fail to comply with these laws, we could be subject to civil or criminal penalties, other remedial measures, and legal expenses, which could adversely affect our business, financial condition, results of operations and prospects.

 We are currently subject to anti-corruption laws, including the FCPA.
 The FCPA, the U.K. Bribery Act 2010 and other applicable antibribery and anti-corruption laws generally prohibit us, our employees and intermediaries from bribing, being bribed or making other prohibited payments to government officials or other persons to obtain or retain business or gain other business advantages.
-We also participate in collaborations and relationships with third parties whose actions could potentially subject us to liability under the FCPA or other jurisdictions' anti-corruption laws.
+In furtherance of our goal to democratize healthcare, we intend to distribute any product candidates that are approved or receive an EUA in various countries around the world, including countries with a heightened corruption risk.
+This may raise the risk of noncompliance with anti-corruption laws and other rules and regulations prohibiting bribery and other crimes.
+We also participate in collaborations and relationships with third parties whose actions could potentially subject us to liability under the FCPA or other jurisdictions' anti-corruption laws, which in turn could result in internal and external investigations, associated legal costs and even civil fines and criminal charges, any of which would divert time and resources away from our core business operations even if we and our employees and agents do not violate laws and regulations.
 The FCPA also requires public companies to make and keep books and records that accurately and fairly reflect the transactions of the corporation and to devise and maintain an adequate system of internal accounting controls.
 Our business is heavily regulated and therefore involves significant interaction with public officials, including officials of non-U.S. governments.
 Additionally, in many other countries, the health care providers who prescribe pharmaceuticals are (directly or indirectly) employed by their government, and the purchasers of pharmaceuticals are government entities; therefore, our dealings with these prescribers and purchasers are subject to regulation under, but not limited to, the FCPA.
 Recently, the SEC and Department of Justice have also increased their FCPA enforcement activities with respect to pharmaceutical companies.